Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'Now when Daniel learned that the document was signed, he entered his house (and in his roof chamber he had windows open toward Jerusalem); and he continued kneeling on his knees three times a day, praying and offering praise before his God, just as he had been doing previously.'
 (Daniel 6:10)
 	- Daily Model for how you should speak to God
 - You sin by neglecting to pray for others: I Samuel 12:23 (Samuel prays for the people, did this just apply to him?)
-- Pray with understanding (in a known tongue): wrong verse
+- Pray with understanding (= in a known tongue): I Corinthians 13-17
->'With every prayer and request, pray at all times in the Spirit, and with this in view, be alert with all perseverance and every request for all the saints,' (Ephesians 6:18)
-	-
--Pray in the Spirit: Romans 8:26; Jude 20
--Pray according to the will of God: I John 5:14-15 -Pray in secret: Matthew 6:6
+- Pray in the Spirit: Romans 8:26 (wrong verse; about Spirit's intercession -> benefit of this); Jude 20 -Pray according to the will of God: I John 5:14-15 -Pray in secret: Matthew 6:6
 -Quality rather than quantity is stressed.
 Prayer is not successful because of "much speaking":